 June 1794, He set sail with the 33rd regiment from Cork, Ireland to Ostend, Belgium.
 This brought reinforcements for the army that was already in Flanders.
 He arrived too late and joined the Duke of York pulling back towards the Netherlands.

 15th September 1794, Arthur was in temporary command of his brigade, as part of an allied force.
 The Battle of Boxtel in the Netherlands was his first experience of battle.
 The battle resulted in a French victory, Arthur remarked “at least I learned what not to do, and that is always a valuable lesson.”

 March 1795, For the second time, Arthur returned as a member of Parliament to represent Trim, Ireland.

-3rd May 1796, Arthur was promoted to a full Colonel, he then set sail with his regiment for Calcutta, India.
+3rd May 1796, Arthur had become promoted to a full Colonel.
+He set sail with his regiment for Calcutta, India.

 Campaign in India 1797-1805

 1798, At the beginning of the campaign in India, Arthur changed the spelling of his surname from ‘Wesley’ to ‘Wellesley’.
 His eldest brother Richard (recently became the Governor-General of India) considered the ancient and proper spelling.

 27th March 1799, During the Battle of Mallavelly, Arthur led his men in a formation of a line of two ranks and fired upon Tipu Sultan’s army.
 Arthur ordered the 33rd Regiment to a bayonet charge, which forced Tipu’s army to retreat.